Puthasan/pokemon-app/README.md

 I also need to update and tweak plenty of things for the Login/SignUp page.

-i plan to add a inventory for the caught Pokémon and make it look list of Pokémon with the data for each user.
+I plan to add a inventory for the caught Pokémon and make it look list of Pokémon with the data for each user because what I've been trying at the moment hasn't been working.

 # What I've Learned